 A range of internal audit services are provided (Annex 2) to form the annual opinion for each member / client of the SIAP.
 The approach is determined by the Chief Internal Auditor and will depend on the level of assurance required, the significance of the objectives under review to the organisations success, the risks inherent in the achievement of objectives and the level of confidence required that controls are well designed and operating as intended.

 In accordance with the annual audit plan, auditors will plan and evaluate their work so as to have a reasonable expectation of detecting fraud and identifying any significant weaknesses in internal controls.
-Additionally, proactive fraud reviews will be incorporated within the plan to deter and detect fraud, covering known areas of high risk.

 Managers are required to report all suspicions of theft, fraud and irregularity to the Chief Internal Auditor.
-The Chief Internal Auditor manages and controls all investigations and will ensure that investigators are fully trained in carrying out their responsibilities.
+The Chief Internal Auditor shall ensure that for those investigations internal audit undertake, investigators are fully trained and appropriately qualified.